18 Dec The Clean: Faults, Misnomers, Cues, and Corrective Exercises

 About the Author: William Mills

-William Mills is second-year physical therapy doctoral student at the University of St. Augustine for Health Sciences in Austin, TX.
+William Mills received his Doctorate of Physical Therapy from the University of St. Augustine for Health Sciences in Austin, TX.
 William earned his undergraduate degree in Human Movement Sciences at LSU; he is also a CF-L1 Trainer and USAW Level 1 Coach.
 In 2013, his affair with Olympic weightlifting began when he joined @GeauxCrossfit (pronounced “Go,” for those not from Louisiana), becoming a trainer soon thereafter.
 In 2014, he interned and trained under the tutelage of Matt Bruce, protégé of Gayle Hatch and Head Weightlifting Coach of @brute.strength.
 William aims to use the functional exercises common in weightlifting and CrossFit in therapeutic exercises used in rehabilitation—often times, wellness and training to improve full-body strength do not exist in the rehab setting.
 Shout out to @djhousebrother for all the help filming!